gradle/gradle/design-docs/dependency-management.md

 - Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the project and external dependencies.

-## Story: Dependency resolution result exposes consumer that is not a module version
+## Story: Dependency resolution result exposes a consumer that is not a module version

 This story exposes different kinds of consumers for a dependency graph.

 - Result `root.id` should return a `ProjectComponentIdentifier` when a project configuration is resolved.
 - Result `root.id` should return an opaque `ComponentIdentifier` implementation when any other kind of configuration is resolved.
+    - Add an internal implementation that implements only `ComponentIdentifier`.
+Two such implementations are equal when their display names are the same.
     - This implementation should use the configuration's display name for the component display name.
+- When there is a project dependency in the graph that refers to the root, the selected component for the dependency should be the same instance as `root`.

 ### Test coverage